 The cephalic vein drains the dorsal venous network of the hand that crosses the anatomical snuffbox, runs superficial to the radial styloid process and then ascends in the superficial fascia of the forearm.
 The cephalic vein then communicates with the basilic vein at the cubital fossa, via the median cubital vein.
 At this point the vein lies superficially in the lateral part of the elbow joint crease.

 The cephalic vein now runs along the groove between the brachioradialis (elbow flexor and forearm supinator) and biceps brachii (forearm supinator and elbow flexor) muscles.
-The vein continues to ascend in the superficial fascia anterolateral to biceps brachii and superficial to the lateral cutaneous nerve of the forearm, which is a sensory branch of the musculocutaneous nerve (ventral rami of C5-7) that innervates the muscles of the anterior compartment of the arm.
+The vein continues to ascend in the superficial fascia anterolateral to biceps brachii and superficial to the lateral cutaneous nerve of the forearm, which is a sensory branch of the musculocutaneous nerve (C5-7) that innervates the muscles of the anterior compartment of the arm.
 The cephalic vein continues to ascend in a groove between the pectoralis major and deltoid muscles.
 The deltoid branch of the thoracoacromial trunk accompanies the cephalic vein in this region.

 It crosses the clavipectoral fascia and axillary artery to drain into the axillary vein below the clavicle.
 The axillary vein is renamed the subclavian vein once it passes the lateral border of the first rib, and the subclavian vein unites with the internal jugular vein to form the brachiocephalic vein.